 During the conduct of clinical trials, patients may experience changes in their health, including illnesses, injuries, discomforts or a fatal outcome.
 Often, it is not possible to determine whether the product candidate being studied caused these conditions.
+For instance, we reported a serious adverse event in IGNITE DMD, which resulted in a clinical hold in November 2019, which has since been resolved, and previously the FDA had placed IGNITE DMD on clinical hold after we reported another serious adverse event.
+In April 2021, the eighth patient treated with IGNITE DMD experienced an inflammatory response which was classified as a serious adverse event and considered by the investigator to be drug related.
+We are carefully examining the full details of this event and are coninuing our discussions with the DSMB and FDA.

-For instance, recently we reported a serious adverse event in IGNITE DMD, which resulted in a clinical hold, and previously IGNITE DMD has been on clinical hold after reporting another serious adverse event.
-In addition, it is possible that as we test SGT-001 or our other product candidates in larger, longer and more extensive clinical programs, or as use of these product candidates becomes more widespread if they receive regulatory approval, illnesses, injuries, discomforts and other adverse events that were observed in earlier clinical trials, as well as conditions that did not occur or went undetected in previous clinical trials, will be reported by subjects.
+In addition, it is possible that as we test SGT-001, SGT-003 or our other product candidates in larger, longer and more extensive clinical programs, or as use of these product candidates becomes more widespread if they receive regulatory approval, illnesses, injuries, discomforts and other adverse events that were observed in earlier clinical trials, as well as conditions that did not occur or went undetected in previous clinical trials, will be reported by subjects.
 Many times, side effects are only detectable after investigational products are tested in large-scale, Phase III clinical trials or, in some cases, after they are made available to patients on a commercial scale after approval.
 If additional clinical experience indicates that SGT-001 or any other product candidate has side effects or causes serious or life-threatening side effects, the development of the product candidate may fail or be delayed, or, if the product candidate has received regulatory approval, such approval may be revoked.